okta/odyssey/packages/docs/components/button.md

 <Description>

-Color is not a clear affordance for all users, please use clear, concise copy to label buttons.
+Color is not a clear affordance for all users, please use clear, concise copy to label Buttons.
 Good rules of thumb: use three or less words to describe your action and start your label with a verb (e.g. "Access report" vs "Report PDF").

 </Description>